ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/raspberry_pi_3_setup.md

 $ sudo ddrescue -D --force ubuntu-mate-16.04.2-desktop-armhf-raspberry-pi.img /dev/sdx
 ```

-**TIP:** It is recommended using `GNOME Disks`, but other applications such as `Win32 Disk Imager` on Windows can be used.
+**TIP**: It is recommended using `GNOME Disks`, but other applications such as `Win32 Disk Imager` on Windows can be used.
 [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)
 {: .notice--info}

 ##### [2) Install ROS on TurtleBot PC](#2-install-ros-on-turtlebot-pc)

 ![](/assets/images/platform/turtlebot3/logo_ros.png)

-**NOTE:** This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
+**NOTE**: This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
 Elapsed time may vary depending on network environment.
 {: .notice--info}

 **[TurtleBot]** The following script will allow you to simplify the ROS installation procedure.
 Run the following command in a terminal window on TurtleBot PC.
 The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is `Ctrl`-`Alt`-`T`.
 After install ROS, please reboot TurtleBot PC.